 Privacy policy

-1) Information on the collection of personal data and contact details of the responsible person
+1) Introduction and contact details of the responsible person

 1.1 We are pleased that you are visiting our website and thank you for your interest.
 In the following, we will inform you about how we handle your personal data when you use our website.
 Personal data is any data with which you can be personally identified.